- Print this page

 Applying for social housing

 The social housing sector provides most forms of social housing assistance in NSW under Housing Pathways.
-Generally, this means that clients can apply for housing assistance by completing a single application form and lodging it with a social housing provider, i.e., at FACS offices, or with any participating community housing provider.
+Clients can apply for housing assistance online via Housing Pathways, by phone on 1800 422 322 or by accessing their local FACS office or community housing provider.
 For information on what assistance clients can access through Housing Pathways, see the Housing Assistance Options Policy.

 When applying for social housing, clients may choose to receive offers of social housing for properties managed by any social housing provider, FACS only, or a community housing provider only.
 However, in some locations there may only be one social housing provider able to meet a client’s specific housing needs within a reasonable period of time.
 In this situation, a client may not be able to choose their preferred social housing provider.